 Center for Trauma and Embodiment

 Experiences of psychological trauma profoundly change our relationship with our bodies.
-The Center for Trauma and Embodiment at JRI is dedicated to researching, developing, and training providers in effective, trauma-informed practices that help survivors safely re-connect to their body so that they may engage more fully with their life.
+The Center for Trauma and Embodiment at JRI is dedicated to researching, developing, and training providers ineffective, trauma-informed practices that help survivors safely re-connect to their body so that they may engage more fully with their life.
 We are a resource for innovators with trauma-informed, body-first ideas for new trauma treatments.
 We are also a resource for those seeking innovative care for complex trauma and PTSD.
 The Center for Trauma and Embodiment at JRI is committed to gender and racial equity.

 Trauma Sensitive Yoga

-The TCTSY methodology is based on central components of the hatha style of yoga, where participants engage in a series of physical forms and movements.
-Elements of standard hatha yoga are modified to maximize experiences of empowerment and to cultivate a more positive relationship to one's body.
+The TCTSY methodology is based on central components of the Hatha style of yoga, where participants engage in a series of physical forms and movements.
+Elements of standard hatha yoga are modified to maximize experiences of empowerment and to cultivate a more positive relationship with one's body.
 Unlike many public yoga classes, TCTSY does not use physical hands-on adjustments to influence a participant's physical form.
 Rather, TCTSY presents opportunities for participants to be in charge of themselves based on a felt sense of their own body.